Andy4495/emulator-8-bit/README.md

 make clean    # Removes the executable, object, and linker files
 ```

+## Supported OSes

+The emulator should compile and run on any modern unix or Linux OS.

+It was originally developed and tested using Ubuntu 20.04 with gcc version 9.4.0 (by way of [WSL 2][26]) and MacOS Ventura with clang version 12.0.0.

+Further development and testing was done with MacOS Sequoia and clang version 17.0.

+Within the GitHub Actions environment, it has been tested with Ubuntu 22.04/gcc 11.3 and Ubuntu 24.04/gcc 13.2.

 ## Implementation Details

-The emulator was developed using Ubuntu 20.04 with gcc version 9.4.0 (by way of [WSL 2][26]) and MacOS Ventura with clang version 12.0.0.

-It is compatible with MacOS Sequoia and clang version 17.0.
-It should also work with other versions of MacOS and clang, but has not been tested.

-It is compatible with Ubuntu 22.04/gcc 11.3 and Ubuntu 24.04/gcc 13.2 within the GitHub Actions environment.

-I have not tried it on other platforms, but there is no machine dependent code.
-It should work as-is (or with minimal changes) on other unix-like platforms and compiler versions.

 ### General Program Flow